DevKleber/ulauncher-open-link/README.md

 # web extension for ulauncher
-Extension for Ulauncher to open websites in firefox
+Extension for Ulauncher to pen url in a new window of the default browser

 ## Requirements